xanth/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD08_LAB_MANUAL.md

    Open **PerfView**, and then collect all the events

-#### Task 3: Run a script to invoke the service and meck it to throw exceptions
+#### Task 3: Run a script to invoke service and make it to throw exceptions

 1. In PowerShell, from the **assets** folder, run the **requestsToServer** script.
 2. Switch to **PerfView** and stop collecting the events.